-OPEN UNTIL 22 JAN 2018 SALAMANCA ARTS CENTRE, HOBART 10am – 4pm daily Lie on your back and observe the shapes drifting through the sky.
+Clouds of a Chaotic Sky was exhibited in 2018 at Salamanca Arts Centre, Hobart, Tasmania.
+Lie on your back and observe the shapes drifting through the sky.
 Imagine the weight of the billions of droplets of water suspended – a blanket, saturated and heavy, slipping between forms, amorphous and ever changing.
-Clouds of a Chaotic Sky is an […]Read more "Clouds of a Chaotic Sky"
+Clouds of a Chaotic Sky […]Read more "Clouds of a Chaotic Sky"

 Some Stars Wobble was exhibited in 2017 at Sawtooth ARI in Launceston, Tasmania.
 Imagine drawing a line in space that traces your location as you go round and round, as the globe spins on its axis, as the Earth orbits the sun, as the solar system revolves, slowly, around the centre of the galaxy.
 Everything […]Read more "Some Stars Wobble"